-- Liam Bloomfield (any/all), Rainbow and Inclusion Adviser, Student Academic Services, can connect students with appropriate services and works with our community to ensure the University is a safe and inclusive environment for students of all sexualities, genders and sex characteristics.
+- The Rainbow and Inclusion Adviser at Student Academic Services, can connect students with appropriate services and works with our community to ensure the University is a safe and inclusive environment for students of all sexualities, genders and sex characteristics.

 - Gender Minorities Aotearoa has a wealth of information, support and resources and is based in Wellington.

 - Tranzform is a local Wellington support group for youth who identify as trans or gender diverse.

 - OUTLine a free and confidential phone line supporting rainbow people and offering face-to-face counselling.

 - RainbowYOUTH provides a number of services for queer and gender diverse youth and their wider communities all across Aotearoa.

 - The Physio Spot offers discounted prices for Victoria University of Wellington students and community services card holders.
 You can also visit a GP at Mauri Ora and enquire about a referral to get these services fully funded.